Jill Ovens: Alliance Party

 Ovens was a candidate for the Alliance party in Auckland's Mount Albert electorate during the 1999 and 2002 general elections, contesting the seat against Labour Party leader Helen Clark.
 On the Alliance party list, she was ranked 28th in 1999 and 12th in 2002.
 She was a member of the Alliance council (its governing body) and was involved in internal party efforts opposing New Zealand's participation in the War in Afghanistan.
 Ovens expressed concerns regarding party leader Jim Anderton's leadership approach.
 During a party conference in November 2001, a debate on Afghanistan was interpreted by Anderton as a leadership challenge, contributing to internal divisions and ultimately leading to Anderton's departure from the party.

 In 2003, Ovens became editor of the political studies journal Review of Red & Green: The NZ Journal of Left Alternatives.
 She stood as a candidate for the Auckland Regional Council in the Manukau ward during the 2004 local-body elections but was not elected.

 Ovens became president of the Alliance in 2004.
 She had previously been critical of the party's leader at the time, Matt McCarten, due to his connections with the Māori Party, including his role in organizing the 2004 Te Tai Hauauru by-election campaign for Māori Party candidate Tariana Turia.
 Following the by-election, speculation arose regarding a potential merger between the Alliance and the Māori Party.
 Ovens issued a press statement denying merger talks.
 The Alliance executive committee criticized this statement, leading to the passage of a motion restricting her from making further public comments.
 Ovens resigned as president, but a group of Auckland-based party members organized a meeting urging her to reconsider.
 Although Ovens attempted to withdraw her resignation, McCarten informed media that she had resigned, preventing her return to the position.
 McCarten subsequently resigned from the Alliance in November 2004.
 At the same conference, Ovens was re-elected president and the party confirmed its intention to run a party list in the next general election.

 For the 2005 general election, Ovens contested the Manukau East electorate and was ranked first on the Alliance party list.
 She served as co-leader of the party alongside Paul Piesse.
 The Alliance campaigned on a socialist platform during that election.
-In December 2005, Ovens stepped down as co-leader and resumed the role of party president.
+In December 2005, it was announced that Ovens had stepped down as co-leader and resumed the role of party president.
 She was succeeded as co-leader by her husband Len Richards.